 The Winter Solstice is the longest night of the year in the northern hemisphere.
 The north hemisphere of the earth is farthest away from the sun.
 The northern winter solstice marks the change from northern days that grow shorter to days that grow longer.

 Our winter festivals are oriented around the winter solstice, the longest night of the year in the northern hemisphere.
-In 2020, it’s on December 21.

 In ancient times we were much more attuned to the cycles of nature.
 If the days kept getting shorter, the day would disappear completely.
 The oldest human ceremonies were about bringing back the sun, the giver of life on earth.